Table of Contents[Hide][Show]

 The Way Food Used to Be…

 Our food supply certainly wasn’t always this way.
-People didn’t always just consume muscle meat.
+People didn’t just consume muscle meat.
 Traditional diets from around the world were rich in dishes containing organ meats and other high protein options.
-From liver to kidney and sweetbreads to tripe, organ meats were often part of meals.
+From liver to kidney and sweetbreads to tripe, organ meats were often part of everyday meals.

 Organ Meat: Falling Out of Favor